pachyderm/pachyderm/doc/deployment/deploy_custom.md

 ### Preparing your environment

-See the [introduction to on-premises deployment](./on_premises.html) for steps that you need to take before to creating a custom Pachyderm deployment manifest.
+See the [introduction to on-premises deployment](./on_premises.html) for steps that you need to take before creating a custom Pachyderm deployment manifest.
-It also provides an explanation of the differences among static persistent volumes, StatefulSets and StatefulSets with StorageClasses, as well as the meanings of the variables, like  `PVC_STORAGE_SIZE` and `OS_ENDPOINT`,
+That document also provides an explanation of the differences among static persistent volumes, StatefulSets and StatefulSets with StorageClasses, as well as the meanings of the variables, like  `PVC_STORAGE_SIZE` and `OS_ENDPOINT`,